tytydraco/yessleep/out/Something_followed_me_home_Im_not_sure_if_I_should_trust_it.md

 "It's okay," I whispered, my voice shaking.
 "Breathe in… one… two… three… breathe out.
 It's okay."

 Heading toward my bedroom, I crossed the living room again, my eyes locked on the door.
 Through the gap, only darkness seeped through.
-The hallway light was still off. *Why hasn't he left yet?* I thought.
-He must have heard when I dialed the front desk…
+The hallway light was still off. *Why haven't they left yet?* I thought. *They must have heard when I dialed the front desk…*

 That was the moment I noticed something.
 There was a piece of paper in front of my door that could only have been slid through the gap at the bottom.